DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

-To build our new template $\mathcal{T}^k$, we finally create a triangular mesh from the scale-corrected surface $\mathcal{S}_{k}$ by means of Delaunay triangulation.
-The new map points 3D pose is computed from the camera observation and by constraining them to be in the estimated surface $\mathcal{S}_{k}$.
-Then, we embed all the re-observed map points and the new ones by projecting them into their corresponding facet.
+To build our new template $\mathcal{T}_k$, we finally create a triangular mesh from the scale-corrected surface $\mathcal{S}_{k}$ by means of regular triangular mesh in the image.
+The new map points 3D pose is computed from the matched keypoints by constraining them to be in the estimated surface $\mathcal{S}_{k}$.
+Then, we embed the re-observed map points and the new map points by projecting them into their corresponding template facet.
 With this embedding, we calculate the barycentric coordinates of the map points which will be used by the tracking.